 The other option is to take advantage of one of the free shuttles offered by the water park.
 Shuttle pickup points can be found in the towns of Lloret de Mar, Malgrat de Mar, Tossa de Mar, Pineda de Mar, and Blanes.

-From Barcelona the most convenient town is Blanes which can be reached using the R1 from Barcelona Sants or El-Clot Arago.
+From Barcelona, the most convenient town is Blanes which can be reached using the R1 from Barcelona Sants or El-Clot Arago.
 The journey time is between 75-90 minutes.
 Single water park tickets cost €5.40.

 Again, it’s a bit far and best used in conjunction with a Costa Brava or Lloret holiday.